55 Marriage Interview Questions to Prepare for Your Green Card Interview

 To help you prepare for the marriage interview, I’ve put together a list of 55 sample marriage interview questions.
 This list is based on questions asked in previous marriage interviews.
 Remember, this is not a complete list.
 You may be asked questions that are not on this list.
 Additionally, the questions on this list may or may not come up in your interview.

-To best prepare yourself for the marriage interview, you should use these questions as a general guide.
+To best prepare yourself for the marriage interview, you should use these questions as a general guide or even as a quiz with bona fide answers to evaluate how well you and your spouse know your shared history.
 Once you have an understanding of the types of questions that may be asked, you can better prepare for a successful interview.

 If you have any questions or if you would like me to handle your case, email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I’d be happy to discuss with you.